 Part of the Erasmus+ volunteering programme is On-Arrival training.
 This was four days training in Vienna, for all the volunteers in Austria that were just starting their volunteering period.
 The focus was on non-formal learning and intercultural relationships, and gave an opportunity to form friendships between the volunteers and explore the city.
 You can read more on the Wilderness Diary here.

-Both our volunteers, Nick Huisman and Rebecca Hollely, represented the European Wilderness Society at the OZO Artenschutztag at Salzburg Zoo.
+Together with the team, Nick Huisman and Rebecca Hollely, represented the European Wilderness Society at the OZO Artenschutztag at Salzburg Zoo.
 Over the day they made around 300 wolf masks with enthusiastic children, and had an excellent time.

 And living in the Austrian Alps would not be complete without some hiking!